 It is the 21st month consecutively where house prices are increasing year-on-year.
 Growth is probably slowing because prices were just 0.1 percent on a monthly basis.

 However, prices for properties had increased by 0.3 percent in November and on its year-on-year basis, it was up by up to 10 percent.
 But distressed sales are excluded from this quantity.

 The pending house price index of CoreLogic then indicated that home prices for December 2013, even with the distressed sales, are to fall 0.1% month on and with an increase of 11.5 percent year-on-year.

 If distressed sales are excluded, prices of homes for December 2013 are to rise at an estimated number of 0.2 percent month-on-month and 10.6 percent year-on-year from December of the previous year.

-Mark Fleming, the chief economist for Corelogic, has given a statement about the issue.
+Mark Fleming, the chief economist for CoreLogic, has stated the issue.
 “The housing market paused as expected in November for the holiday season with very low month-on-month appreciation.
 Year-on-year home prices are increasing and to an impressive 11.8 percent.
-Our pending HPI projects that prices for houses will increase by 11.5 percent for the full year of 2013.That will then make 2013 the best year for house prices appreciation since the year 2005.
-For a year-on-year basis, home prices have appreciated every month in 2013.”
+Our unfinished HPI projects that prices for houses will increase by 11.5 percent for the full year of 2013.That will then make 2013 the best year for house prices appreciation since the year 2005.
+On a year-on-year basis, home prices appreciated every month in 2013.”

-The above data also reveals that 96 out of the 100 Core Based Statistical Areas or CBSAs showed a year-on-year increase in the month of November 2013.
+The above data also reveals that 96 out of the 100 Core Based Statistical Areas or CBSAs showed a year-on-year increase in November 2013.

 About the Author : Veronica Barfield is active in reading manuscripts that deals with real estate financing.
 People might think that she is a broad minded woman with interest on highly sophisticated scripts of laws, but she is indeed a nature enthusiast, a passionate woman who would rather go for a nature hopping than grandeur social gatherings.